 For the next part of the trans-Moskitian adventure, I’d planned to hop on one of the lanchas plying the waterways linking Ahuas and Puerto Lempira, before picking up the main road – well, a potholed unpaved track – down to Mocoron.
 But after scrutinising my map and making various enquiries, the general consensus seemed to be that an overland route was rideable at this time of year, by following a network of footpaths that link one Moskitian village to the next.

-Although it wasn’t a journey most locals advised doing alone, the route seemed straight forward enough, so I figured I’d give it a go…
+Although it wasn’t a journey most locals advised doing alone – due to dubious security in the area – the route seemed straight forward enough, so I figured I’d give it a go…

 It wasn't long before I was leaving the last of Ahuas' wonky, weatherstained houses behind.

 Singletrack through the pines.
-If conditions continued to be so dry, the two day ride promised to be incredible.
+If conditions continued to be so dry, the two day ride promised to be fantastic.

 In Warunta, the pastor paddled across the river to pick me up, with the news that he'd been told to deliver anyone who looked 'different' to a nearby army checkpost - the area is rife with narcos and other insalubrious characters.
 Luckily formalities were quickly dealt with, and after feeding me a massive platter of wild pig, a soldier was assigned to guide me by horseback onto the correct trail out of town.

 The collection of bizarre Meskitian names continue.
 I bumped into Jose Emeliano Alfred James, son of the late Rudigan James, as I was informed.
 As chance would have it, Emeliano was a resident of Coco, the next settlement on my route.
-He'd made the 2 1/2 hour walk to Warunta to make a phone call, where there was cell phone coverage, thanks to the solar powered towers mushrooming up all over the plains.
-It was just as well, as the route we took, via a muddy, jungly shortcut that I had to awkwardly drag my bike through, would have been tricky to navigate and manage alone.
+He’d made the 2 1/2 hour walk to Warunta to make a phone call, where there was cell phone coverage – thanks to the solar powered towers mushrooming up across the plains.
+The meeting proved fortuitous, as the route we took – via a muddy, jungly shortcut that was awkward to drag my bike through – would have been tricky to navigate and manage alone.

 The trail finally emerged onto this pebbly beach.
 It was too deep to wade across, so Emeliano kicked off his wellington boots and stripped down to his underwear, swam down river, and reappeared a little later with the village dugout.